opulo-inc/ohai/docs/lumen/pack-out/index.md

 * After a LumenPnP has gone through OQC, tape the box shut before adhering an orange fragile sticker to the top-right corner of the box.

-!!!success "The LumenPnP should now be ready fulfillment!"
+!!!success "The LumenPnP should now be ready for fulfillment!"